openxpki/openxpki/doc/quickstart.md

 address of each endpoint is `http://yourhost/scep/<endpoint>`.

-The path equals to the file name in the `client.d/service/scep/` irectory, the default confiuration deploys `generic.yaml` so you have to point your SCEP client to `http://yourhost/scep/generic`.
-Please note that any endpoint also requires an internal definiton inside the realm configuration, a verbose example can be found in the file `config.d/realm/democa/scep/generic.yaml`.
+The path equals to the file name in the `client.d/service/scep/` directory, the default configuration deploys `generic.yaml` so you have to point your SCEP client to `http://yourhost/scep/generic`.
+Please note that any endpoint also requires an internal definition inside the realm configuration, a verbose example can be found in the file `config.d/realm/democa/scep/generic.yaml`.

 SCEP supports enrollment via challenge password as well as signing on behalf.
-Advanced configuration is described in the scep workflow section.
+Advanced configuration is described in the SCEP workflow section.

 The best way for testing the service is the sscep command line tool (available at e.g. <https://github.com/certnanny/sscep>).